JuliaLang/julia/doc/src/manual/integers-and-floating-point-numbers.md

 in-memory representations as objects are numeric primitives.

-Julia provides a broad range of primitive numeric types, and a full complement of arithmetic and bitwise operators as well as standard mathematical functions are defined over them.
+Julia provides a broad range of primitive numeric types, and a full complement of arithmetic and bitwise operators, as well as standard mathematical functions are defined over them.
 These map directly onto numeric types and operations that are natively supported on modern computers, thus allowing Julia to take full advantage of computational resources.
 Additionally, Julia provides software support for [Arbitrary Precision Arithmetic](@ref), which can handle operations on numeric